sonamonachan-57/opencv-realtime-face-vision-systems/README.md

 ## Process Explanation

-The webcam captures real-time video frames.
+🔹The webcam captures real-time video frames.

-The system detects faces using dlib’s frontal face detector.
+🔹The system detects faces using dlib’s frontal face detector.

-Facial landmarks are extracted using the 68-point landmark predictor.
+🔹Facial landmarks are extracted using the 68-point landmark predictor.

-Eye coordinates are identified from the facial landmarks.
+🔹Eye coordinates are identified from the facial landmarks.

-The Eye Aspect Ratio (EAR) is calculated using Euclidean distance.
+🔹The Eye Aspect Ratio (EAR) is calculated using Euclidean distance.

-If the EAR falls below the threshold (0.25), the system assumes the eyes are closed.
+🔹If the EAR falls below the threshold (0.25), the system assumes the eyes are closed.

-A visual warning message and voice alert are triggered.
+🔹A visual warning message and voice alert are triggered.

 ## 🛠️ Technologies Used